pubnub/c-core/unreal/README.md

 We recommend to place it inside the `ThirdParty` one (create it if no present).

 After that you have to compile [desired option](https://www.pubnub.com/docs/sdks/c-core#hello-world) of the SDK.
-You can simple do it as follow:
+You can simple do it in the SDK directory as follow:
 ```sh
 make -C <option> -f <architecture>.mk pubnub_<implementation>.a
 ```